chenxingqiang/jax-ml/doc/about.rst

 .. include:: contributor_experience_team_emeritus.rst

-.. _citing-scikit-learn:
+.. _citing-jax-learn:

-Citing scikit-learn
+Citing jax-learn
 -------------------

-If you use scikit-learn in a scientific publication, we would appreciate citations to the following paper:
+If you use jax-learn in a scientific publication, we would appreciate citations to the following paper:

-  `Scikit-learn: Machine Learning in Python
+  `Jax-learn: Machine Learning in Python
   <https://jmlr.csail.mit.edu/papers/v12/pedregosa11a.html>`_, Pedregosa
   *et al.*, JMLR 12, pp. 2825-2830, 2011.

   Bibtex entry::

-    @article{scikit-learn,
+    @article{jax-learn,
-     title={Scikit-learn: Machine Learning in {P}ython},
+     title={Jax-learn: Machine Learning in {P}ython},
      author={Pedregosa, F. and Varoquaux, G. and Gramfort, A. and Michel, V. and Thirion, B. and Grisel, O. and Blondel, M. and Prettenhofer, P. and Weiss, R. and Dubourg, V. and Vanderplas, J. and Passos, A. and